meelgroup/frat-xor/format.md

 # CNF-XOR-BNN proof format

-This file gives a provisional spec for a CNF-XOR-BNN proof format based on an extension of FRAT for RUP, XOR, and BNN reasoning.
+This file gives a provisional spec for a CNF proof format extended with theories (currently, XOR and BNN reasoning).

+It is based on an extension of FRAT (RUP) with support for XOR and BNN reasoning.

 ## Overview